The Young Americans: 2010s-Present

 The Young Americans continue to put on their world-class Performing Arts Workshops around the globe.
 In the early 2010s, The Young Americans introduced their Performing Arts Summer Camp.
 This 5-day camp experience allows the YAs to teach a more in-depth performing arts workshop.
 These camps have been a huge success across the US, as well as internationally.

 The Young Americans were closed from March 2020-December 2020 due to COVID-19.
 In the summer of 2021, The Young Americans were able to reopen with their Dinner Theater at The Highlands at Harbor Springs, Midwest Summer Camp Tour, as well as a new Dinner Theater in Eureka Springs, Arkansas.
-This new Dinner Theater is produced at Center Stage for Performing Arts, located at 132 Huntsville Rd, Eureka Springs, AR 72632.
+This new Dinner Theater is produced at Center Stage for Performing Arts in Eureka Springs.

-The current CEO of The Young Americans is Talya Franklin.

 Conservatory

 The Young Americans College of the Performing Arts (formerly: California Pacific College of the Performing Arts) was a performing arts conservatory in the Greater Los Angeles Area in the United States.
 It was affiliated with North Central Michigan College until 2019 and had an enrollment of about 200 students in dance, music, drama and teaching methods who could obtain either a certificate or associates of arts degree.
 Students were active members of The Young Americans - performing, working, and touring for YA while earning their degree simultaneously.

 The college struggled following the pandemic, having only a few students at a time.
-After the 2025 spring semester, the Young Americans College officially closed it’s doors.
+After the 2025 spring semester, the Young Americans College officially closed its doors.
 The organization intends to focus solely on performance and production post-closure of the college program.